"Species of Faces and Other Mayses" by Silvia Wagensberg

 "I identify myself as a mixed-media artist because my work is directly inspired by my culture and my travels.
 I have a passion for history, traditions and rituals. and I believe that documenting our life’s journey is critically important for a more peaceful and tolerant path for the future.
 I believe that collaboration, interaction and response are the crutial elemnts to powerful art statements.

 My work is based upon making a connection between art, science and the human element.
 I use the periodic table as the foundation of my work, combining physical elements with emotional and spiritual attributes to create powerful visual statements.

 My current work is inspired by the textures and patina created by the erosion of earth’s elements with the passage of time.
 I depict these chemical transitions with the use of layered acrylic mediums and earth-based metallic pigments to create textured surfaces.
 These aged surfaces serve as a foundation on which I place small hand-written scrolls that contain messages and personal prayers that I have collected through my work and travels.
 The tightly rolled scrolls reveal only a small portion of the message, leaving the interpretation and perceived understanding to the viewer’s imagination."

-"Parsha Posters" by Hillel Smith:
+"Parsha Posters" by Hillel Smith

 Begun at Simchat Torah 2015, the Parsha Poster project is a series of posters "advertising" the parshat hashavua (weekly Torah portion).
 The posters utilize innovative Hebrew typography--each one integrates the Hebrew name of the parsha in Hebrew somehow into the illustration--and a bold, graphic aesthetic to tell Biblical stories in a new way.

-Will be on view in the Coffee Bean and Tea Leaf (1st Floor)
+On view in the Coffee Bean and Tea Leaf (1st Floor)